Which bucket is best?

 - fuel use (more fuel per operating hour); and

-- tonnes moved (less tonnes moved per operating hour).
+- tonnes moved (less tonnes moved per load-haul-dump cycle).

 If the tonnes moved measurement is not robust or not useful for comparison purposes, it will be useful to measure the average weight of hang-up in the bucket.